Latest News – Ayo and Iken

 Appellate Victory – 2nd District Court of Appeal

 The attorneys at Ayo and Iken have recently prevailed in an appeal of a trial court order entered at the end of a two day trial.
 The court entered an order that we considered to be unfair, and inconsistent with the applicable legal standards.
-Attorney Kristal Knox worked with the client to appeal the order.
+Ayo and Iken legal team members worked with the client to appeal the order.
 An appeal consists of a detailed 20 to 30 page analysis of the trial court order as compared to previous legal decisions.
 The analysis is called an Appellate Brief and represents one of the most difficult parts of our work.
 But when trial courts make the wrong decision a successful appeal can give the client a way to reverse that decision.
 A successful appeal also established guidelines for the courts when facing a similar issue.
 Ayo and Iken is proud to have a part in defining the law in the 2nd District – an area covering 14 counties in Florida.

 On The Cutting Edge of Same Sex Divorce